-The 60-hour Clinical Mental Health Counseling degree is designed to lead to professional licensure as outlined by the Virginia Board of Counseling.
-All state boards have unique licensure requirements.
+The 60-hour Clinical Mental Health Counseling degree is designed to lead to professional licensure as outlined by the Virginia Board of Counseling; other state boards have unique licensure requirements.
 Therefore, before enrolling in a licensure program at Liberty University, students should consult the rules and regulations regarding Professional Counseling for the particular state that they intend to seek licensure after graduation.
 To obtain your state's web address, view State Licensure Boards.

-Enrollment in the MA licensure programs does not guarantee a degree from Liberty or qualification for professional licensure.
+Enrollment in the MA in Clinical Mental Health Counseling licensure program does not guarantee a degree from Liberty or qualification for professional licensure.
 Students are responsible for meeting all academic and professional requirements for graduation.
 Further information regarding these academic and professional requirements is outlined in this handbook.
-Students enrolled in the Clinical Mental Health Counseling Program are responsible for knowing the material outlined in this handbook.
-Further, if a student intends to practice in a state other than Virginia after graduation, it is the sole responsibility of the student, not the program, to obtain information regarding prerequisites for licensure as outlined by their state board of counseling.
+Students enrolled in the MA Clinical Mental Health Counseling program are responsible for knowing the material outlined in this handbook.
+Further, if a student intends to practice in a state other than Virginia after graduation, it is the sole responsibility of the student, not the program, to obtain information regarding prerequisites for licensure as outlined by their particular state's board of counseling.

-For issues regarding the program, contact your assigned faculty advisor.
-Then, if needed, contact the Director, Dr. Nicole DiLella at nmdilella@liberty.edu.
-For Practicum & Internship, please contact the respective offices cmhcpracticum@liberty.edu or cmhcinternship@liberty.edu.
+For issues regarding course scheduling, contact LUO (Liberty University Online) Academic Advising.
+Then, if needed, contact the Program Director, Dr. Stacey Lilley at sclilley@liberty.edu.
+For Practicum & Internship, please contact the respective offices practicum@liberty.edu.
 If appealing a decision made by the practicum/internship office, please contact Dr. Steve Johnson at sgjohnson2@liberty.edu.